Sir Henry Vane-Tempest, 2nd Baronet

-Sir Henry Vane-Tempest, 2nd Baronet (25 January 1771 – 1 August 1813) was a British politician.
+Sir Henry Vane-Tempest, 2nd Baronet (25 January 1771 – 1 August 1813), was a British politician.
 In early life his name was Henry Vane.
-He changed his name to Vane-Tempest when he inherited from his uncle John Tempest, Jr. in 1793.
+He changed his name to Vane-Tempest when he inherited from his maternal uncle, John Tempest Jr., in 1793.

-Life
+Early life

-He was the son and heir of Reverend Sir Henry Vane, 1st Baronet and his wife, Frances, daughter of John Tempest, Sr.
+He was the only son, and heir, of the former Frances Tempest and the Rev. Sir Henry Vane, 1st Baronet (1728–1794), the Prebendary of Durham.

+A descendant of Sir Henry Vane the Elder through his second son, Sir George Vane, his paternal grandparents were George Vane of Long Newton and Anne Machon (a daughter of William Machon).
+His maternal grandparents were Frances (née Shuttleworth) Tempest and John Tempest Sr., MP for City of Durham.

+Career

-Vane was Member of Parliament (MP) for the City of Durham from 1794 to 1800, replacing his uncle John Tempest, Jr., who died in a riding accident in 1793.
+Vane was Member of Parliament (MP) for the City of Durham from 1794 to 1800, replacing his uncle John Tempest Jr., who died in a riding accident in 1793.
 Vane inherited the Tempest estates in County Durham (notably Wynyard and Brancepeth) upon condition he adopt the name and arms of Tempest.
 He therefore changed his surname to Vane-Tempest.

 He accepted the Chiltern Hundreds in 1800 before returning to Parliament as representative for the County Durham from 1807 until his death from apoplexy in 1813.
 He was appointed High Sheriff of Antrim in 1805.

 Vane-Tempest inherited his father's baronetcy in 1794.
 He was appointed lieutenant-colonel of the Durham volunteer cavalry in early 1797.
-He is buried at Long Newton.

 Vane-Tempest was a renowned sportsman of his day, owning the celebrated racehorse Hambletonian.
 In a match with Mr. Cookson's Diamond over the Beacon Course at Newmarket in 1799, Hambletonian won by a neck, Sir Henry having wagered 3,000 guineas on the outcome.
 The aftermath is the subject of George Stubbs' painting "Hambletonian Rubbing Down", which is preserved at Mount Stewart.

-Family
+Personal life

+On 25 April 1799, by special licence, Vane-Tempest married Anne MacDonnell, 2nd Countess of Antrim, at her mother's house in Hanover Square.
+She was the eldest daughter of Randal MacDonnell, 1st Marquess of Antrim, and the Hon.
+Letitia (née Morres) Trevor (widow of the Hon.
+Arthur Trevor and daughter of the 1st Viscount Mountmorres).
+His wife had inherited her father's peerages upon his death in 1791 under the special remainder of 1785, becoming suo jure Countess of Antrim and Viscountess Dunluce while the marquessate of Antrim became extinct.
+Together, they had one child: